MatthewDtotheG/AR-portal/README.md

   - Run npm start in your terminal.
 The NGrok Packager Server endpoint url will be displayed there
   - In the Viro media app open the menu and then select "enter testbed"
   - Enter the NGrok url into the input field on the app
-  - Select AR The window can take 30 seconds to a minute to load
+  - Select the AR button, hold your phone in a stationary position for 30 seconds and a picture frame will appear
-  - A pitcure frame will appear and you walk through it to view the scene
+  - Walk through the picture frame to view the scene